feathersjs/docs/guides/advanced/file-uploading.md

 });
 ```

-Let's look at this implmented in the `feathers-cli` generated server code:
+Let's look at this implemented in the `@feathersjs/cli` generated server code:

 ```javascript
 /* --- /src/services/uploads/uploads.service.js --- */